 CAN I GIVE/SELL MY NUMBER TO ANOTHER RUNNER?

-Entries are non-transferable.
+Entries are transferable, but must be done through our registration site, RunSignUp.
+Transfers are allowed until 10 days prior to the event and do not incur any fees from us.
+Completing the transfer through our system is MANDATORY.
 This is for the safety of the runner as well as necessary to satisfy insurance requirements of the event.
 If a runner collapses or is otherwise injured during the race and is running as someone else, we would not have emergency information available for them.
-This could result in further injury or notifying the wrong emergency contacts in the event of an accident.
-Runners caught giving their bib to another runner or using another runner's bib risk being banned from future FRESHJUNKIE Racing events.
+This could result in further injury.
+Instructions on how to transfer to another runner can be found HERE.

 WHY HAVEN’T I RECEIVED AN EMAIL CONFIRMATION?